 Chamber of Commerce Foundation Scholarships - Jennifer Schnurer, Chair

-Two scholarships are given out each year to graduating seniors; one from Marinette County and one from Menominee County high schools.
+Two scholarships are given out each year to graduating students; one from Marinette County and one from Menominee County high schools.
 The Education and Business Partnership Scholarship Committee anonymously review all submissions.
 The group determines winners based on involvement in school and community during all four years of high school, as well as their essay submissions.
-Application packets are available March 1st and are due at the Chamber office (or postmarked) by April 1st.
+Application packets are available and are due at the Chamber office (or postmarked) by March 31st.
 The winners are presented their awards at their school's award ceremony.

 The Marinette Menominee Area Chamber of Commerce is the host of the H.V.
 Higley Scholarship.
-The Higley family established an endowment which awards two different scholarships to Marinette High School graduating seniors.
+The Higley family established an endowment which awards two scholarships to Marinette High School graduating students.
 The Education and Business Partnership Scholarship Committee anonymously reviews all submissions.
 The group determines winners based on involvement in school and community activities during all four years of high school, as well as their essay submission.
-Application packets are available March 1st and are due at the Chamber office (or postmarked) by April 1st.
+Application packets are available and are due at the Chamber office (or postmarked) by March 31st.
 The winners are presented their awards at the Marinette High School award ceremony.

-Life Skills / Game of Life Expo` - Leo Hodlofski, Chair
+Life Skills / Game of Life Expo` - Amy Bretl & Leo Hodlofski, Co-Chair

 A one-day game of life for 8th graders, held at UW-Marinette in March.
 The "game" gives kids a sneak preview of life's financial challenges.
 After selecting a career and imagining life at the age of 29 (with the assistance of their school counselors) students spend the day at the Expo` making decisions on how to spend their monthly income: they select and make payments on a house (including utilities, taxes and insurance) make car and insurance payments, buy groceries, pay the phone bill, etc. For most participants, it's an eye-opening experience.
 Area businesses – realtors, insurance agents, grocers, car dealers and others – participate in the effort, helping kids learn.